devcartel/pyrfa/tclrfa/README.md

     ANZ.CHA.IDN_SELECTFEED

 ## OMM Posting
-__marketPricePost__ _data ?data data ...?_
 OMM Posting (off-stream) leverages on consumer login channel to contribute aka. "post" data up to ADH/ADS cache or provider application.
 The posted service must be up before receiving any post message.
 For posting to an Interactive Provider, the posted RIC must already be made available by the provider.

+__marketPricePost__ _data ?data data ...?_
+_data = a Tcl dict_

+`MTYPE IMAGE` can be added to `data` in order to post item as an IMAGE (default `MTYPE` is `UPDATE`).

     {RIC {ITEM_NAME} MTYPE {IMAGE/UPDATE} FID_NAME#1 {VALUE#1} ...
 FID_NAME#X {VALUE#X}}

-`MTYPE IMAGE` can be added to `data` in order to post item IMAGE (default `MTYPE` is `UPDATE`).

 Example